romero-jose/dsvisualizer/README.md

 ## Usage

-Visualizing a linked list implementation:
+To visualize your linked list implementation import the library and add the corresponding decorators to the linked list node and container.

 ![Usage](usage.gif)